GillesRasigade/GillesRasigade.github.io/_drafts/2017-5-17-event-sourcing.md

 }
 ```

-These definitions are allowing us to reduce these events into different collections, folling the Event-Sourcing pattern.
+These definitions are allowing us to reduce these events into different collections, following the Event-Sourcing pattern.

 ## Reduction

 The `events` are reduced into a single document.
 As the process is repeated each
 time new events are stored into the database, how do we know which events have